A Moral vs. Therapeutic World

 The Therapeutic Religion in Culture

 In society, the tyranny of the therapeutic rules with an iron fist.
-Many claim it is harmful to not affirm the delusions of transgendersim.
+Many claim it is harmful to not affirm the delusions of transgenderism.
 It is detrimental to tell LGBTQ individuals their behavior is wrong.
 Why?
 Because such words hurt their feelings and attack their constructed view of reality.
 To point to the immutable truths of reality is no excuse because reality bends to the dictates of the therapeutic.
 To question this is sacrilegious as it is an affront to the highest laws of the therapeutic religion.

 Christianity must oppose such thinking.
 We believe the Creator God is there and that he has spoken.
 We believe there is a universal moral code that everyone, no matter their feelings, must keep.
 Christianity puts forward a moral view of the world because it has a universal standard for both truth and morality—God himself.
 This puts Christianity on a collision course with our modern, therapeutic world.
 The therapeutic religion asserts that our feelings determine what is true while Christianity asserts that the truth must determine our feelings.